-This is a major area Nigerian can improve upon.
-While the EFCC, ICPC and the Police should be responsible for the recovery of assets, the management of such assets should be handled by the Ministry of Finance.
-This is because the recovered assets were earlier appropriated by the Ministry, and asset recovery and management is increasingly being integrated into public budgeting and accountability systems.
+This is a major area Nigeria can improve upon.
+While the EFCC, ICPC, and the Police should be responsible for the recovery of assets, the management of such assets should be handled by the Ministry of Finance.
+This is because the recovered assets were earlier appropriated by the Ministry, and asset recovery and management are increasingly being integrated into public budgeting and accountability systems.
 Integration of recovered assets into the public budgeting system requires that all recovered funds be included as on-budget revenue.
-Hence, the EFCC, the ICPC and the Police, after obtaining final forfeiture order, should transfer the recovered assets to the Ministry of Finance rather than managing or disposing the assets themselves.
+Hence, the EFCC, the ICPC, and the Police, after obtaining the final forfeiture order, should transfer the recovered assets to the Ministry of Finance rather than managing or disposing of the assets themselves.
 Better still, the disposal of the assets can be done by the relevant agencies in coordination with the Ministry.

 If you also want to read about what CIFAR wrote on asset recovery in Nigeria, see here.